 - For a thick, soft and easy cookie (no chilling!): In Katrina’s Kitchen

-- Thick and melt-in-your-mouth Lofthouse copycat cookies: Serious Eats
+- Thick and melt-in-your-mouth Lofthouse copycat cookies (very cute with some festive sprinkles!): Serious Eats

 Ginger molasses cookies